JasonLocklin/Dissertation/Prisms/Methods.md

 Patients participated in at least two sessions.
 The two sessions were intended to differ only in the presence or absence of prism adaptation.
-One patient discontinued their first session due to fatigue but was able to complete testing in a second session.
+One patient had to leave early durring their first session, so repeated it on another day.
+The duplicated data is included in this chapter's figures for transparency.

 As in the previous chapter, patients were tested for symptoms of neglect using four standard clinical measures.
 These were line